DEAP: DEAP-3600

 The materials used in the DEAP detector were required to adhere to strict radio-purity standards to reduce background event contamination.
 All materials used were assayed to determine levels of radiation present, and inner detector components had strict requirements for radon emanation, which emits alpha radiation from its decay daughters.
 The inner vessel is coated with wavelength shifting material TPB which was vacuum evaporated onto the surface.
-TPB is a common wavelength shifting material used in liquid argon and liquid xenon experiments due to its fast re-emission and high light yield, with an emission spectra peaked at 425nm, in the sensitivity region for most PMTs.
+TPB is a common wavelength shifting material used in liquid argon and liquid xenon experiments due to its fast re-emission and high light yield, with an emission spectra peaked at 425 nm, in the sensitivity region for most PMTs.

 The projected sensitivity of DEAP in terms of spin-independent WIMP-nucleus cross-section is 10−46 cm2 at 100 GeV/c2 after three live years of data taking.